ravenx12/PathLoss/README.md

  PathLoss

 This program calculate the signal PathLoss of a signal between the Tx and Rx.
-Additionally it will calculate: the anticipated availablility of the path, the fresnel zone dimentions and the point at which the far field is established.
+Additionally it will calculate:
+    The anticipated availablility of the path,
+    The fresnel zone dimentions and the point at which the far field is established.

   Inputs:
     The units of the input fields are: frequency           Ghz